Bowler speeds

 Elton Chigumbura (max 135 kmh · avg 127 kmh)

-Currently the quickest bowler in the Zimbabwean team, he is the opening bowler.
+Currently one of the quickest bowler in the Zimbabwean team, he is the opening bowler.
 He has a maximum speed of approximately 135kmh, but really was straining for this pace.

 Christopher Mpofu (max 132 kmh · avg 125 kmh)